 As we all know, a student, though he may gain the richest treasures of wisdom and knowledge during his course of study, will not pocket much change in the meantime.
 Seminary often is a sacrifice, a time for dipping into savings, for resting in God’s providence.
 Because of the academic rigor of RTS Jackson, we cannot recommend working over twenty hours a week.
 As a private, religious institution we cannot accept government loans or other federal funding.
 How will you make it through?
 We have put some materials together to give you some suggestions—how we can help and what others before you have done.

 Thanks to donations and endowment, the standard cost of tuition has already been greatly underwritten.
+The full cost of tuition represents only one-third of what your education actually costs, and then there is financial aid on top of that.
 We also make life easier by providing very affordable campus housing.
 If you compare our costs for room and board with other seminaries or private graduate schools, you'll find you're already somewhat ahead financially.

 To start, you must assess your resources and consult your church about support.
 We expect you to rely on your own resources as much as possible to make it through your program.
 An important first step is to contact your local church.
 Apart from your personal finances, the church can be your greatest resource as they invest in you spiritually and financially.
 (See Church Partnership Program below.)

-Other partnerships include: students who have been significantly involved with Reformed University Fellowship or Campus Outreach and current staff members of Campus Crusade for Christ, Young Life, and InterVarsity.
-Contact the Admissions office for more information about seminary partnerships.
+Other partnerships include: students who have been significantly involved with Reformed University Fellowship, Campus Outreach, or Mission to the World, and current staff members of Cru, Young Life, and InterVarsity.
+Contact the Admissions office for more information about seminary partnerships, including their rates.

 If you look on page four of the financial aid application, you will see that we have listed On-Campus Work as an option.
 If you desire to work on campus and are approved, hours will be allotted for you to work.
 Those hours are limited (see the form), and you will not be paid if you work more than the hours that you are awarded.
 Please note that all recipients of scholarship grants must work at least 10 hours a week, but that work does not necessarily have to be on campus.